JamesKindon/jkindon.github.io/ScriptIndex.md

 -  this unordered seed list will be replaced by the toc {:toc}

 Here is a script index.
-Hopefully these are of use to some folks.
+Hopefully, these are of use to some folks.
 They have been of use to me.

 ## Nutanix Scripts